sabnzbd/sabnzbd.github.io/wiki/installation/install-debian.md

 There are two ways to install SABnzbd on Debian.

-## Debian contrib repository
+## From the official Debian repository

-First make sure you have the Debian repository `contrib` activated.
-Then
+Make sure you have the `contrib` and `non-free` repositories activated, then run:

 ```
-sudo apt-get install sabnzbdplus
+sudo apt install sabnzbdplus
 ```

-This is an easy way, but note that this version of SABnzbd can be old and **outdated**.

-Nevertheless, this way is always a good **first** step because it is easy, and it takes care of dependencies if running SABnzbd from source/github.
+While this is the easiest install method, the version of SABnzbd can be old and **outdated**.
+Nevertheless, this way is always a good **first** step because it is easy, and it takes care of dependencies and system integration (desktop menu, autocomplete, system service, etc.).

-Run SABnzbd like this:
+Several options for installing newer releases on Debian via apt are listed in [this](https://forums.sabnzbd.org/viewtopic.php?p=60238) forum post.

+To start the program, execute:
 ```
 sabnzbdplus
 ```

 ## Alternatives

-You can use any of the other Linux based installation methods liken [Docker, Snap or Flatpak](/wiki/installation/install-unix).

-Or, you can run SABnzbd [from sources](/wiki/installation/install-off-modules).
+You can use any of the other Linux based installation methods such as [Docker, Snap or Flatpak](/wiki/installation/install-unix), or run SABnzbd [from sources](/wiki/installation/install-off-modules) entirely.